Phoenix Nursing Home Wandering Attorneys

 While true accidents do occur, in many cases elopement is due to some form of negligence.
 For example, if a nursing home fails to place alarms on exterior doors not meant for use by residents, or does not properly maintain those alarms, then the facility may be negligent.
 Any failure to make sure residents are secure and safe when reasonable action would avoid an accident is likely negligence.

 Liability can be difficult to determine, which is why you need an experienced Phoenix elder abuse lawyer by your side when handling this type of situation.
 In some cases, one or more members of the staff at a nursing home may be liable for injuries that occur due to elopement, if they were personally negligent.
 In other situations, the owners of a nursing home can be held liable, for example, if the owners failed to maintain the facility or did not ensure proper training for staff members.

-Elopement and wandering from a nursing home can result in serious injuries and unnecessary pain and suffering for elderly loved ones and their families.
+Elopement and wandering from a nursing home in Phoenix can result in serious injuries and unnecessary pain and suffering for elderly loved ones and their families.
 Do not accept that such an incident was unavoidable.
-Call Breyer Law Offices, P.C., at (602) 267-1280 to discuss your case and put us to work for you!
+Call The Husband & Wife Law Team at (602) 457-6222 to discuss your case with dedicated nursing home neglect attorneys and put us to work for you!

 - What to Do If You Suspect Neglect in a Loved One’s Nursing

 - Dementia Care Practice Recommendations for Assisted Living Residences and Nursing Homes

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.